A good star trail can be mesmerising, the circular pattern offering up a new perspective on the rhythms of the night sky.

 Tungsten white balance can help reduce the effects of any light pollution.

-You can experiment with light, too; once you have finished capturing your star trail images, consider taking a couple more using one-second bursts of torchlight on your subject to create different lighting effects.
+You can experiment with light, too.
+Once you have finished capturing your star trail images, consider taking a couple more using one-second bursts of torchlight on your subject to create different lighting effects.

 You can then either use them or discard them when you come to stack your images, thus creating a few different versions of your final shot.

-Packing for a star trail session
+Equipment for a star trail photo

 A torch is also handy for ‘light painting’, though the old fashioned incandescent bulbs are better than LED models, which create a very cool light.